 This conflict is the first military activity of the newly-freed Israelites.
-This specific battle may have been for control of watering holes or pasturage for animals, both precious commodities in the desert and a common reason for warfare.
+This specific battle may have been for control of water sources or pasturage for animals, both of which were precious commodities in the desert and a common reason for warfare.

 Moses, therefore, said to Joshua,

 This is the first mention of Joshua in scripture.
-Joshua was a military leader; he is later named as Moses’ successor and leads the Israelites into the Promised Land.
+Joshua was a military leader; he is later named Moses’ successor and will be the one to lead the Israelites into the Promised Land.

 “Pick out certain men, and tomorrow go out and engage Amalek in battle.
 I will be standing on top of the hill with the staff of God in my hand.”

-The staff of God is presumably the same staff Moses used to perform wonders before Pharaoh (Exodus 4:2-4) and with which he parted and then gathered back the water of the sea (Exodus 14:16, 26-27).
-When Moses threw it on the ground, it changed into a serpent, and when he picked it up it turned back into a staff (Exodus 4:2-4).
+The staff of God is presumably the same staff Moses used to perform wonders before Pharaoh (Exodus 4:2-4) and with which he parted and gathered back the water of the sea (Exodus 14:16, 26-27).

 So Joshua did as Moses told him: he engaged Amalek in battle after Moses had climbed to the top of the hill with Aaron and Hur.